Membership validation and data quality

 Problem and constraints

-Users were also getting blocked at login and update points because identity fields and profile data were often wrong at source, so the portal had to distinguish between invalid credentials, malformed input and recoverable data issues.
+Users were frequently blocked due to incorrect identity and profile data, requiring the system to distinguish between invalid credentials and recoverable data issues.

 Approach